epfl-lasa/ur5_lasa/README.md

 When you want to control your robot and simulation you just have to run program and chosse your program.

-In the folder docker_interface_ros run :
+In the folder docker_interface_ros2 run :
-bash build_docker.sh
+docker compose build
-bash start_docker.sh
+docker compose up

 it will start the docker with the controlelrs inside, then to control in joint speed control run :